Hekt000r/woorf-site/README.md

 ### (Coming Soon) Game Finder

 Find games based on similarity with others, computer hardware with an automated detection tool, or an AI-powered engine that allows you to describe a game and then get a result
+# Updates/ Changelog

+Versions are used to track progress of development and changes made to the source code, for users, this means practically nothing

+## Production Build Test 1.0

+### What's in this version?

+The first fully working site, including that has all of the base features:

+Search for programs
+Alternative Finder - Find an alternative to a paid program

+### What's next?

+Development Build 1.1 will introduce the following features:

+Find programs by category - Click on a category and it will bring you to a page showing all programs matching that category.

+Game Finder v1.0 - Search for games by simillarity  (no other features, those come later)

 ## Extra Info
 Development is run using ```npm start``` in server, changing port in vite.config.js to 5173, and running ```npm run dev``` in client
 For production, use ```npm run build``` in client, then move the dist folder to server, and setup Docker with the NodeJS template, and make sure to remove dist from .dockerignore